 (b) a compensation award in favour of a victim or a close relative of a deceased victim is made after and in ignorance of the death of the victim or close relative.

-11. How to make a compensation application
+11. How to make compensation application

 (1) A compensation application must be —